RayCali/Reidentification-and-Tracking/README.md

 ## Tracking
 Tracking in ROS works by having YOLOv8 as a person detector and the reidentification network as the tracker/reidentifier.
 The first person YOLO detects will be the target.
+The topic that the camera image should be published to is "/camera/image".
+To run the node run "rosrun reidentification reid_nodev3.py".
+The node will also publish the same image with the target being marked to "/reid/image"